martinguillot/dqm-hist-webpage/README.md

 * section names starting with a "hashtag" (`#`) like in markdown
 * the location of the histogram in the DQM ROOT files
 * start a new row in the website tabular structure by inserting an empty line between histograms

+## Developer Notes

+This script was written in summer 2018, when uproot did not support TProfiles yet.
+Therefore, this script extends uproot with the file `uproot_exts.py` to implement the missing TProfile member functions.
+It could be possible that gets obsolete some day or that the code breaks, as uproot-methods might implement the TProfile functionality itself.
+As of April 2019, the custom implementations still work.